ecrucru/anticrux/README.md

 - Champion 2 GB : deepest full set of techniques

 "Champion" is a very relative term as it has never won any competition at all and will certainly never succeed in that task.
 It just means that AntiCrux will use its maximal optimized capabilities.
 The number followed by MB or GB is the recommended memory to be available else the browser will probably crash (your game will be lost).

+### Mobile

+The mobile version is a light-weighted version of the [web-interface](#web-interface).
+It is suitable for a smartphone which screen is often reduced and which performances are sometimes reduced.

+The options are set to the minimum and the board fits to the screen.

 ### Node.js